Z12aS0/forge/README.md

 access bazaar data quickly on your phone

-view forge recipes and their profit(only items in bazaar bc i aint making api spammer to get ah data
+view forge recipes and their profit

 automatically set notification in background(if no internet retries every 5 minutes until internet and if hypixel api fails it retries after 5 sec)